 - a van bought on hire purchase is a supply of capital expenditure goods because ownership will eventually transfer to your business.
 If this cost £2,000 or more (including VAT) then input tax can be claimed

-- a builder builds an extension to his business premises supplying all materials himself and including their cost in his final bill.
+- a builder builds an extension to a business premises supplying all materials and including their cost in his final bill.
 No VAT is claimable, as this construction is a supply of services, not of capital expenditure goods

 15.5 What counts as capital or non-capital goods?

 - a shopkeeper buys bricks, cement and fittings from his local builder’s merchant intending to employ a builder to convert them into an extension of the business premises.No VAT is reclaimable as bricks etc. are not capital expenditure goods

 - a shop is bought freehold for a retail business to operate from.
 If a former owner has opted to tax the property, VAT will be payable on the purchase.
 As this is a purchase of capital expenditure goods, the input tax can be claimed

 15.6 What if I intend, or expect, to buy assets that are covered by the capital goods scheme?

 If you intend, or expect, to buy such goods you must leave the Flat Rate Scheme and write and tell HMRC immediately.
 The capital goods scheme applies to:

 - computers and items of computer equipment with a VAT exclusive value of £50,000 or more